 Arrest Procedures and Treatment of Detainees

 A warrant is not required for arrest when officials catch a suspect in the act of committing an offense.
 The prosecutor general must issue an authorization for arrest within 72 hours of detention.
 If investigating authorities do not find evidence of guilt and issue a formal indictment within 10 days of detention, they must release the detainee; however, authorities did not always comply with this requirement.
-If they find evidence, an investigation may last as long as two months.
-A provincial- or national-level prosecutor may extend the investigation period to six months.
+If evidence is found, an investigation may last as long as two months.
+A provincial or national-level prosecutor may extend the investigation to six months.
 The national prosecutor general or deputy prosecutor general may extend the investigation period to a maximum of one year.
 Following the investigation, the prosecutor prepares a bill of indictment and transfers the case to the court.
-Courts generally followed these procedures, and the prosecutor promptly informs detainees of the charges against them.
+Courts generally follow these procedures, and the prosecutor promptly informs detainees of the charges against them.

-The criminal procedure code provides for a bail system and surety; however, authorities did not implement these provisions.
-The law entitles detainees to immediate access to an attorney of their choice after a formal accusation.
-For a number of reasons, however, detainees may not have had prompt or regular access to legal counsel–they may have been unaware of the law; security forces may have ignored the entitlement to counsel; or the practice of seeking formal legal counsel was not a cultural norm.
+The criminal procedure code provides for a bail system and surety, but authorities did not implement these provisions.
+The law entitles detainees to immediate access to an attorney of their choice after a formal accusation, although detainees for various reasons may not have prompt or regular access to legal counsel.
+For example, detainees may have been unaware of the law, security forces may have ignored the entitlement to counsel, or the practice of seeking formal counsel was not a cultural norm.
 Authorities denied some detainees family visitation during the year.
 Families sometimes did not know the whereabouts of detained relatives.
 Incommunicado detention was a problem.
 The extent to which authorities failed to protect due process in the criminal justice system was unclear.